Bo Hopkins: Career

+After completing his military service, Hopkins began performing in local theater productions in Kentucky and won a scholarship at the Pioneer Playhouse in Danville, where he acted in summer stock theater.
 Explaining in a 2012 magazine interview how he got his first name "Bo," he said:

 William Hopkins is my real name.
 Billy when I was growing up.
 When I went to New York, Bus Stop was my first off-Broadway play, and the character that I played was named Bo.
 The producers wanted me to change my name, and since I wanted to keep my last name, we agreed to change the first.
 That's how it became Bo.